Every year during the holiday season, the SANS Holiday Hack Challenge is released. An event many people, including me, are looking forward to.

 This terminal is a game, Snowball Fight, which is very much like Battleship.
 It has 4 difficulty settings and the end-goal is to finish the game on ‘impossible’ difficulty.
 From the text on the game’s starting window it becomes clear that the board layout is generated based on the player name.
 Solving the game on the first 2 difficulty levels is trivial:

-Difficulty Solution
+Difficulty | Solution |

+Easy | Choose a player name and play the game on easy.
 Note the enemy positions as you progress.
-If you don’t win the game the first time,
+If you don’t win the game the first time, you can retry with the same player name, which will generate the same board layout. |

-Medium See easy.
-You can choose the same player name to get the same board layout
+Medium | See easy.
+You can choose the same player name to get the same board layout |

 Hard difficulty